conda-incubator/conda-store/docs/administration.md

 ## Performance

-There are several parts of Conda-Store to consider for performance.
+There are several parts of conda-store to consider for performance.
 We have tried to list them in order of performance impact that may be seen.

 ### Worker Storage

-When Conda-Store builds a given environment it has to locally install the environment in the directory specified in the [Traitlets](https://traitlets.readthedocs.io/en/stable/using_traitlets.html) configuration `CondaStore.store_directroy`.
+When conda-store builds a given environment it has to locally install the environment in the directory specified in the [Traitlets](https://traitlets.readthedocs.io/en/stable/using_traitlets.html) configuration `CondaStore.store_directroy`.
 Conda environments consist